peresasc/fmroi_supplementary_data/README.md

-# ROIs Quality Control
+# fMROI Supplementary Data

 ## Overview

-Welcome to the "ROIs Quality Control" repository!
+Welcome to the "fmroi_supplementary_data" repository!
 This repository contains a collection of scripts and datasets for generating and testing ROIs from various neuroimaging software, as part of the study "fMROI: a simple and adaptable toolbox for easy region-of-interest creation".

 ## Contents